DPhi-Space/FSCompose/docs/sections/examples/nano/ex-nano.md

 ![Alt text](image-4.png)

 The first argument is the name of the Dockerfile we uploaded, in our case it is `Dockerfile.nano`.
-The second argument is the name of the Container, as we have defined in the `docker-compose.yml` file.
+The second argument is the name of the Container Image, as we have defined in the `docker-compose.yml` file.
+In our case, it is `nano`.
 If the build has succeded, we are ready to start the container.
 Send the *dockerManager.Start* command with the following argument:

 ![](image-5.png)